UCB-CyberSecurity-Cohort5/elk-stack-project-Bobbrinksz/README.md

 - ...
 - ...

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+#### The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
+- 10.0.0.5
+- 10.0.0.6
+- 10.0.0.7

-- _TODO: List the IP addresses of the machines you are monitoring_ We have installed the following Beats on these machines:
+We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- System Metrics: CPU, memory, network usages, disk usage, services (like Redis, Zookeeper, Nginx, MongoDB, and Apache)
+- These Beats also allow us to collect System Log Files and furthermore, can collect and log specifics like user and locations and the selected users web traffic

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:
 - Copy the _____ file to _____.
 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_